How did you get involved in music and who were your influences ?

 One show they said they had the full quota of metal bands, i.e. one!
-To fill the time and the other show was cut 10 minutes short because of a Queens speech – and our spot was in those 10 minutes.
+To fill the time and the other show was cut ten minutes short because of a Queens speech – and our spot was in those ten minutes.

 But we did appear on TV quite a few times, I remember the Old Grey Whistle Test, The Tube, we did a programme called Something Else on BBC2, there was Tony Wilsons Pop World and we did Friday Night Live on Tyne Tees television.
 There were more I’m sure.’

 You formed a band called Sergeant, how did that come about ?

 ‘Tygers came to an end for me around late ’83, I was still writing songs, I had a little recording studio to put them together.
 I had over an album worth of songs.